GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Instead of the progression of tens, I have for many years used the simplest progression of all, which proceeds by twos, having found that it is useful for the perfection of the science of numbers.
+> ### There is an amazing commonality in the types of difficulties you run into.
+In design reviews, I really enjoy being able to provide advice, based on programs that I have done.
 >
-> ~ *Gottfried Wilhelm Leibniz*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts